Open-CMSIS-Pack/cmsis-toolbox/docs/build-overview.md

 >
 >The system is also capable of handling multiple instances of configuration files as explained in the CMSIS-Pack specification under
 >[Component Instances](https://open-cmsis-pack.github.io/Open-CMSIS-Pack-Spec/main/html/pdsc_components_pg.html#Component_Instances).
->In this case the instance %placeholder% is expanded as shown below:
+>In this case, the instance %placeholder% is expanded as shown below:
 >
 > ```c
 > ./RTE/component_class/ConfigFile_0.h